OphidiaBigData/PyOphidia/README.rst

 *PyOphidia* is a GPLv3_-licensed Python package for interacting with the Ophidia_ framework.

-It is an alternative to Oph_Term, the Ophidia no-GUI interpreter component, and a convenient way to submit SOAP HTTPS requests to an Ophidia server or to develop your own application using Python.
+It aims at providing a user-friendly and programmatic interface for large-scale data analytics and a convenient way to submit SOAP HTTPS requests to an Ophidia server or to develop your own application using Python.

+PyOphidia provides features for handling scientific data in the form of datacubes, managing workflow execution, enabling parallel processing on HPC/Cloud systems and supporting integration with well-known modules from the Python scientific ecosystem.

 It runs on Python 2.7, 3.7, 3.8, 3.9 and 3.10 it is pure-Python code and has some dependencies on Xarray, Pandas and Numpy.
 It requires a running Ophidia instance for client-server interactions.
 The latest PyOphidia version (v1.10) is compatible with Ophidia v1.7.